 - Suture or First-Aid items

-The items your midwife brings with her may depend on her level of training and ability to access and properly use birthing tools.
-Unfortunately, the usual items taken to a home birth do not include equipment used to monitor maternal and fetal vital signs like what would be available in a hospital.
+The items your midwife brings with her may depend on her level of training and ability to access birthing tools.
+Unfortunately, the usual items taken to a home birth do not include equipment used to monitor maternal and fetal vital signs like those available in a hospital.

 What are the Risks of Home Birth?